jlacar/tdd-practice-java/tictactoe/README.md

 This is simple exercise is meant to help you explore Test-Driven Development by implementing the simple game of Tic-Tac-Toe.

+## Getting Started

+This main branch of this repository is meant to provide you with a starter project.
+It is currently configured as a Maven project.
+To start practicing, simply clone this repository and create a branch on which you can practice.

+The TicTacToeTest class starts out with one test method, `it_is_ready_to_run_JUnit5_tests`.
+This is essentially a smoke test, to verify that the skeleton project is set up so you can run JUnit 5 successfully.
+If you can't run the test successfully, try to see what's going on with your IDE settings and environment.
+Try running `mvn clean test`.

 ## Rules of the game

 You can find the rules for Tic-Tac-Toe here: